 Although solid waste management is an essential service to the community, sometimes it produces an unpleasant side effect – smelly odors.
 Our transfer stations are cleared of waste every day, so odor complaints for those facilities are uncommon.

-When our landfill in Melissa originally opened in 2004, there were very few residents near it.
-Now, as communities in the region are growing and expanding, housing developments have been built as close as one mile away.
+When our landfill in Melissa opened in 2004, there were very few residents near it.
+Now, as communities in the region are growing and expanding, housing developments have been built less than one mile away.
 Our landfill is unique in that there is a composting facility onsite and a feedlot nearby, both of which produce odors similar to the landfill.

 Here are some of our most frequently asked questions about landfill odors